What Are Power Tools?

 - Do not overtighten screws

-- Maintain good grip in case of sudden spin when the screw tightens
+- Maintain a good grip in case of sudden spin when the screw tightens

 Table Saw Safety